joe-singh/joe-singh.github.io/index.md

 Previously, I was at UC Berkeley working on neutrinoless double beta decay and WIMP dark matter detection.
 Before that, I was born in [Delhi](https://www.youtube.com/watch?v=DxRxTlkI3gY&ab_channel=NetflixIndia) and raised in [Singapore](https://www.youtube.com/watch?v=uByyHDXlEqM&ab_channel=TropicMonstersTV) & [Dubai](https://www.youtube.com/watch?v=fbL9QdWWJzo&ab_channel=Emirates).

-Outside of physics, I am very interested in geopolitics and the intersection of emerging technologies with economic development.
-I write a [blog](https://jyotirmai.substack.com/) about global scientific competition and its geopolitical implications.
+Outside of physics, I am very interested in the intersection of [geopolitics and emerging technologies](https://jyotirmai.substack.com/).
 Previously I've served on the Stanford Graduate Student Council where I was fortunate to work on issues of [affordability for graduate students on campus](https://stanforddaily.com/2022/01/20/stanford-unveils-measures-to-tackle-affordability-issues/).
 This website also hosts [my other essays](./writings.md) and [book reviews.](./books.md)